A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Modeling, Mode Analysis, and Architecture Design of BD-RIS

 \subsection{Architecture Design: Non-Reciprocal Architectures}

 In addition to the reciprocal architectures \cite{shen2021,nerini2024beyond,li2023dynamic,nerini2024static,wu2025beyond} summarized in the previous subsection, there are also non-reciprocal architectures of BD-RIS realized by non-reciprocal circuits, e.g., isolators, gyrators, circulators \cite{li2022reconfigurable,li2024coordinated,xu2024non}.
 Specifically, \cite{xu2024non} proposes a physics-consistent device model, where all the $M$ elements are uniformly divided into $G$ groups with each containing $\bar{M}$ elements interconnecting with a non-reciprocal device.
 In each group, each element is modeled as a 2-port reciprocal network where one port interacts with free space and the other is connected to a non-reciprocal $\bar{M}$-port circuit.
-Two illustrative examples for a 2-element interconnected architecture realized by the isolator/gyrator and a 3-element interconnected architecture realized by the circulator are respectively given in Fig. \ref{fig:nonreciprocal_architecture}(a) and Fig. \ref{fig:nonreciprocal_architecture}(b).
+Two illustrative examples\footnote{Although here we only give examples for 2-element and 3-element interconnected non-reciprical architectures for the purpose of easy illustration and simple hardware implementation, we would like to clarify that large-scale non-reciprocal architectures are practically feasible by using the combinations of multiple isolators and circulators.} for a 2-element interconnected architecture realized by the isolator/gyrator and a 3-element interconnected architecture realized by the circulator are respectively given in Fig. \ref{fig:nonreciprocal_architecture}(a) and Fig. \ref{fig:nonreciprocal_architecture}(b).
 Due to the introduction of non-reciprocal circuits in each interconnected group, the resulting scattering matrix for a lossless network is a block-diagonal matrix, i.e., $\mathbf{\Theta} = \mathsf{blkdiag}(\mathbf{\Theta}_1,\ldots,\mathbf{\Theta}_G)$ with each block being asymmetric and unitary, that is

 One extreme case corresponds to the most flexible non-reciprocal BD-RIS whose scattering matrix is simply a full and unitary matrix.
 Another extreme case corresponds to the non-diagonal RIS \cite{li2022reconfigurable}, whose scattering matrix is asymmetric and contains only $M$ nonzero entries.
 In this case, $\mathbf{\Theta}$ has the following form